yochaigal/cairn/resources/monsters/construct-bronze.md

 15 HP, 3 Armor, 18 STR, 6 DEX, fists (d10+d10), _detachment_

 - Towering humanoid constructs made of pure bronze.
-Reassemble older men with long beards and hair, and emanate strong heat.
+Resemble old men with long beards and hair, and emanate a strong heat.
 - Immune to fire and heat.
-Mundane attacks are Impaired.
+Mundane attacks are __impaired__.
-- When it suffers slashing or piercing damage to its STR, spurts a burning liquid, damaging the attacker for d12.
+- If it takes **Critical Damage** from bladed weapons it spurts a burning liquid, doing d12 _blast_ damage.